IABTechLab/fideslang/mkdocs/docs/taxonomy/data_subjects.md

 ## Data Subjects

 At present, Data Subjects are a flat structure with no subcategories, although this is likely to change over time.

+Currently, your collection of Data Subjects is given as a flat list: A Data Subject can't contain other Data Subjects.

 | Label                                          | Parent Key                 | Description                                                                                               |
 | ---                                            | ---                        | ---                                                                                                       |